OData Connector - Appendix

 <systemProperty name="de.uplanet.lucy.server.odata.producer.authenticatedSessionTimeoutMilliseconds" value="700000"/>

-Please note that the values for the session timeout must be specified in milliseconds.
-The changes will be applied after the portal service is restarted.
+Please note that the session timeout values must be specified in milliseconds.
+The changes will take effect after the portal service is restarted.

-The second way to close a session is to use a logout request from the OData client.
-This is done by having the client send a request to the server where the URL ends with the ""$logout"" path.
-The session ID, specified in the HTTP header as a cookie, is used to identify and automatically close the Intrexx session.
+The second way to end a session is to send a logout request through the OData client.
+To do this, the client sends a request to the server; the URL must end with the path $logout.
+The Intrexx session is identified by the session ID specified as a cookie in the HTTP header and is automatically terminated.

-A description of the OData protocol and the OData specification can be found here.
+You can find a description of the OData protocol and the OData specification here.

-The following tools have been found to be helpful for the creation of applications, and problem analysis:
+The following tools have proven helpful in application development and problem analysis:

 -